21st Annual Course on Religion, Spirituality and Health

 • Developing research and academic careers in this area (Dan Blazer and Harold Koenig)

 The course is open to all interested in learning about or conducting scientific research or academic work in this area, regardless of level of training.
 This workshop is specifically designed for established researchers, new investigators, and graduate students, including those in medicine, nursing, psychology, sociology, chaplaincy, theology, pastoral counseling, public health, or other related disciplines.
 Non-researchers including interested laypersons, undergraduate college students, and clergy are also welcome.
 Basic and advanced materials will be presented, depending on the needs of participants.
-The course will take place in Durham, North Carolina, at a location about 5 miles from Duke campus.
-For those with serious financial hardships who are pursuing careers involving research in this area, partial tuition scholarships are available.
-Full scholarships for graduate students from economically undeveloped areas of the world are also available (but highly competitive).
-For more information about this workshop, contact Dr. Koenig at e-mail: Harold.Koenig@duke.edu
+The course will take place in Durham, North Carolina, at a conference venue about 5 miles from Duke campus.
+For those with financial hardships who are pursuing careers involving research in this area, partial tuition scholarships are available.
+Full scholarships for graduate students from economically undeveloped areas of the world are also available.
+Tuition discounts ($200) are available for APC members and for members of other professional societies (for those not applying for a scholarship).
+For others with serious financial problems who want to attend, contact Dr. Koenig to negotiate an affordable cost (Harold.Koenig@duke.edu).

 CME/CEU Information